(Act II is here. Many thanks to YouTube user John Burrows for posting it.)

 All the other characters are amusing enough–Ludwig, the amiable everyman, Ernest the theater manager and the miserly Grand Duke Rudolph all have some good songs.
 And even secondary characters have much to recommend them, as in the notary’s dry wit, or the costumier and his hired “peers” bantering.

-The Grand Duke is probably my next favorite of their comic pieces after Ruddigore, and I don’t know why it does not enjoy the same popularity as The Mikado or The Pirates of Penzance.
+The Grand Duke is probably my next favorite of their comic pieces after Ruddigore, in spite of its flaws.